indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **When** I access the commission breakdown widget **Then** I see a table or chart showing commission earned per college/branch

-**And** each row shows: college name, branch name, total expected commission, total earned commission, outstanding commission **And** the list is sortable by any column
+**And** each row shows: college name, branch name, total commissions, total GST, total commission + GST, total expected commission, total earned commission, outstanding commission
+**And** the list is sortable by any column
-**And** I can filter by time period (all time, this year, this quarter, this month) **And** clicking a college/branch drills down to see associated payment plans **And** the widget highlights top-performing colleges
+**And** I can filter by college, branch, and time period (all time, this year, this quarter, this month) **And** clicking a college/branch drills down to see associated payment plans **And** the widget highlights top-performing colleges **And** tax calculations (GST) are displayed separately and as combined totals

 **Prerequisites:** Story 6.2

 **Technical Notes:**
-- Implement API route: GET /api/dashboard/commission-by-college?period=all
+- Implement API route: GET /api/dashboard/commission-by-college?period=all&college=&branch=
 - Query: JOIN payment_plans → enrollments → branches → colleges
-- Aggregate: SUM(expected_commission), SUM(earned_commission) GROUP BY college, branch
+- Aggregate: SUM(expected_commission), SUM(earned_commission), SUM(gst_amount), SUM(commission + gst) GROUP BY college, branch
+- Calculate GST based on applicable tax rate (stored in payment_plans or config)
 - Return sorted by earned_commission DESC
-- Create React component: CommissionBreakdownTable
+- Create React component: CommissionBreakdownTable with columns: College, Branch, Total Commissions, Total GST, Total (Commission + GST), Expected, Earned, Outstanding
-- Add date range filter using query params
+- Add filters for college, branch, and date range using query params
 - Link college name to /colleges/[id] detail page
 - Consider caching for performance
+- Ensure GST calculations match payment plan records

 ---